Memorial Chorten, Thimphu: Architecture

 golden spire above the front porch.

 The architecture of the chorten has been designed to present it as “one of the most visible religious structures in Thimphu”.
-The Memorial Chorten, in the heart of the city, is designed is a Tibetan style chorten, also called the Jangchup Chorten, patterned on the design of a classical stupa, with a pyramidal pillar crowned by a crescent moon and sun.
-The feature that is distinct here is the outward flaring of the rounded part to give the shape of a vase (a pyramidal shape), unlike a dome shape.
-The chorten depicts larger than life size images of wrathful deities with their female consorts in large numbers, and many in explicit Yab-Yum sexual poses (one count puts the number of such images at 36).
+The Memorial Chorten, in the heart of the city, is designed as a Tibetan-style chorten, also called a Jangchup chorten, patterned on the design of a classical stupa, with a pyramidal pillar crowned by a crescent moon and sun.
+The feature that is distinct here is the outward flaring of the rounded part to give the shape of a vase (a pyramidal shape), rather than a dome shape.
+The chorten depicts larger-than-life-size images of wrathful deities with their female consorts in large numbers, many in yab-yum sexual poses (one count puts the number of such images at 36).

 Exterior

 The chorten is a large white structure with a golden spire crowning it and a smaller golden spire above the front porch.
 It is approached through a small garden and a gate decorated with three slate carvings.
-On the exterior of the gate are representations of the three protective bodhisattvas – Avalokiteśvara (the symbol of compassion), Mañjuśrī (the symbol of knowledge) and Vajrapāṇi, the symbol of power.
+On the exterior of the gate are representations of the three protective bodhisattvas: Avalokiteśvara, the symbol of compassion; Mañjuśrī, the symbol of knowledge; and Vajrapāṇi, the symbol of power.
 On the interior are slates engraved with the image of Ngawang Namgyal, Gautama Buddha and Padmasambhava.
 Large prayer wheels are located to the left.
-The chorten attracts many elderly Bhutanese on a daily basis who circumambulate the chorten, whirl the large red prayer wheels and pray at the shrine.
-It has four entrances but only one entrance is open for devotees to visit the shrine.
+It has four entrances, but only one entrance is open for devotees to visit the shrine.